I4-Projektseminar-HHU-2016/seminar-project-xayfuu/README.md

 # Bromi

-This game was written for a course of the major Information Science and Language Technology at the Heinrich-Heine-Universität Düsseldorf.
+This game was written as a project for a seminar of the major Information Science and Language Technology at the Heinrich-Heine-Universität Düsseldorf.

-What is being presented here is a very simple language training app written in Java, for the purpose of practicing how to make an Android app on your own.
+What is being presented here is a very simple language training App written in Java, for the purpose of practicing how to make an Android App on my own.

 ## Features ##